 As we sleep trained each of our children, I quickly realized that sleep training at night is very different than sleep training for naps.
+So what do we need to know about sleep training at naptime?
+Let’s look at naptime sleep training – and some of the most commonly asked questions.

 Sleep training for naps can be a completely different process than sleep training at night for many children.
 However, it can be done with the exact same methodology, patience, and process – provided it’s adjusted for naps and nap transitions.
 On average, naptime sleep training may take 2-3 weeks.